shuka0158/ShukaHub-Android-app/README.md

 # ShukaHub-Android-app
 Free chatting app created by me.
 (My ID on ShukaHub: 77777777) Feel free to messege.
+SLIDE FROM LEFT TO RIGHT TO OPEN CHATS LIST

 Here is webpage too:
 https://shukahub.web.app/